How many service account keys are stored per day as variables in the Gitlab CI configuration?

 You can continue to use GSA keys in Gitlab CI and secure the keys with external tools like Vault and Forseti, but this will add additional tools to manage.

-The alternative that I recommend for customers is to enable Workload Identity add-ons.
+The alternative that Google Cloud proposes for customers is to enable Workload Identity add-ons.

 The workload identity add-on provided in Google Kubernetes Engine allows you to bind the